tdmsilvino/silvino.net/content/posts/my-python-scripts.md

 - a simple [calendar](https://silvino.net/projects/calendar.html).
 Python modules: calendar and datetime.
 - an [IP Subnet Calculator](https://silvino.net/projects/ip_calc/ip_calc.html).
 Python module: ipaddress.

 If you have Python in your computer, you can run the IP Subnet Calculator in your OS by downloading the script [ip_calc.py](https://silvino.net/projects/ip_calc/ip_calc.py) to your machine.
-You can also clone the [ip_calc](https://github.com/tdmsilvino/ip_calc) reposity from my Github and track the changes as I add more functionalities to the script.
+You can also clone the [ip_calc](https://github.com/tdmsilvino/ip_calc) reposity from my Github, and track the changes as I add more functionalities to the script.

 I﻿ hope you enjoy!